2,680: Sabbatical Leave and Procedures

 A written report concerning sabbatical leave activities shall be submitted to the Provost’s Office and to the faculty member’s dean or other appropriate supervisor within three months of return from leave.
 Upon approval by the Provost’s office, a copy will be forwarded by this office to the institution’s Human Resources Office for placement in the faculty member’s personnel file.

-Specific information regarding eligibility, options, application, etc., is updated annually by the Provost's office in April or May and may be found on the UNR website.
-See the Board of Regents Handbook (Title 4, Chapter 3, section 9) for additional detail.
+Specific information regarding eligibility, application instructions, and guidelines may be found on the Provost’s Office website.
+See the Board of Regents Handbook (Title 4, Chapter 3, section 15) for additional details.

 Annual and/or sick leave is accrued while on sabbatical leave at the appropriate FTE.